TacticalAxis/upskilling-notes/Kong/Kong Intro.md

 - API management can help secure API
 - Given that attackers can also impersonate teh IP address, something like [[Mutual TLS]] can be used
 - Its a bad idea to not secure API

+http://kong-address:8001 is part of Kong Admin API (for kong admins) https://kong-address:8000 is part of proxy (for kong API consumers)

+Port 8443 is proxy for https traffic